Saturday 5 October 1940

 At Malta, new procedures are implemented by the War Office for unexploded bombs.
-German bombs have electrical fuses which are more difficult to handle, and the instructions provide useful information which helps in their disposal.
+German bombs have electrical fuses that are more difficult to handle, and the instructions provide useful information that helps in their disposal.

 French submarine Narval is now operating out of Malta and completes its first patrol today.
 It is a quiet day despite fair weather, with no air raids.

 |Helmut Wick, who filed five claims for Spitfires today.|

 One must remember that, while Mussolini's army is weak, he has just as much ability as Hitler does to embroil the Axis in new wars.
 Mussolini does the following today in a series of directives and messages:

 - Emphasizes the necessity of the Italian Army at Sidi Barrani to attack and occupy Mersa Matruh;